Google Map: Oahu Island

 Blue Hawaiian Helicopter Cam

 This live webcam is from the Honolulu International airport on Oahu.
-You can see the plans land if you pan to the right.
+You can see the planes land if you pan to the right.
 This is a flash based streaming pan, tilt, zoom webcam.

 Kuhio Beach Cam